dlang/DIPs/README.md

    authors decide it needs more research, a new topic on the [Dlang-study](http://lists.puremagic.com/cgi-bin/mailman/listinfo/dlang-study) mailing list may be initiated.
+4. Distinction between `Approved` and `Pending Implementation` status is that for former just the concept itself got approval while the latter means DIP document can act as a final specification for implementing it upstream.
+   Usually DIP that is only `Approved` will have remarks regarding what needs to be cleaned up in spec before it can be finalized.

 ### Collaborating on DIPs